Beginners' Guide to Investing in Bonds

 If it’s diversity in bond holdings you seek (and diversification is always a good idea) you can buy an ETF or mutual fund that contains any flavour of bond you might desire.
 The better automated investing services offer an array of bond ETFs as part of their portfolios.
 The best of these services feature no minimum investment. to open any type of account.

 We’re obviously a little biased, but we think Wealthsimple is the best home for a first-time bond investor or even an old pro.
-Sign up to Wealthsimple now, start investing and get $10,000 managed free for a year.
-Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.
+Sign up to Wealthsimple now and start investing or find out more details here.